A word from the coach

 Why do I coach?

-It has been said that in sports the talented compete, and if you don't have it, well, you might end up coaching.
+It has been said that the talented compete, and if you don't have it, well, you might end up coaching.
 The way I see it, the choice is more about tendency and personality.

 I have never had the drive to compete.
 Instead, my interest lies in understanding how things work.
-How much is given as talent, and what is achievable by practice?
+How much is given as talent, and what is achievable with practice?
 What is the maximum performance for a given person?

 First there was archery